ArctosDB/documentation-wiki/_documentation/encumbrance.markdown

 3. Find the appropriate encumbrance by entering search criteria and clicking Find Encumbrance.

-    Under the appropriate encumbrance, click the “Remove Listed Items From This Encumbrance” button.
+    Under the appropriate encumbrance, click the "Remove Listed Items From This Encumbrance" button.

 When the screen refreshes, the specimens are no longer in the selected encumbrance.